-These stages of a romantic relationship do not only involve falling in love “at first sight” but falling many times through the various stages of love.
+These love stages of a romantic relationship do not only involve falling in love “at first sight” but falling many times through the various stages of love.

-Stage 1: Falling in love/limerence
+Stage 1: Falling in love or limerence

-A flushed face, increased heart rate, shortness of breath and psychological symptoms, which are: obsessive thoughts and fantasies, excitement to form a bond with the beloved, sexual desires, and also, fears of rejection.
+A flushed face, increased heart rate, shortness of breath, and psychological signs, which are: obsessive thoughts and fantasies, excitement to form a bond with the beloved, sexual desires, and also, fears of rejection.

-Phenylethylamine (PEA) or the “molecule of love” is a form of amphetamine (yes, the drug), which is naturally formed in our bodies.
+Phenylethylamine (PEA), or the “molecule of love,” is a form of amphetamine (yes, the drug), which is naturally formed in our bodies.

-Oxytocin, more popularly known as the “cuddle hormone” is what makes us get closer to our beloved.
+Oxytocin, more popularly known as the “cuddle hormone,” is what makes us get closer to our beloved.
 When we are close, our bodies will produce more of it.
-Thereby, making us get even closer.
+Thereby making us get even closer.

+These factors of this infatuation stage of love make us blind to any red flags.
+This is one of the first different levels of love.
 It gives us a blind sense of confidence towards loving this person we are attracted to.

 These red flags are then eventually faced during the second stage of love which is, building trust.